ANXvariable/ANXvariable-Hunter/README.md

  - Known:
    - You cannot see other players charging beams or firing charged beams.
    - Online players can damage enemies with invisible beams with Destroy Offscreen Beams enabled (this one is intentional for now).
+   - Standing on an enemy as it unfreezes will allow the player to stand in midair until they move or jump.
    - The Beam Limit setting may occasionally crash clients in multiplayer in late stages of the run.